-Texas Parks & Wildlife is a weekly, half-hour program that airs on all the PBS stations throughout the Lone Star state, as well as a number of other public television stations around the country.
-You can also see the show on about 50 city government access channels across the state.
+Texas Parks & Wildlife is a weekly, half-hour program airing on all the PBS stations throughout the Lone Star state, as well as a number of other public television stations around the country.
+You can also catch the show on about 60 city government and educational access channels across the state.
 You can even watch the show on your schedule with PBS Online and on our YouTube channel.

-This season you’ll meet some of the Texas Parks & Wildlife people that work behind the scenes and make important contributions to conservation in the state.
-We’ll also introduce you to the 2014 Lone Star Land Steward award winners; private landowners who know the importance of good conservation.
+This season you’ll meet some of the Texas Parks & Wildlife people working behind the scenes to make important contributions to conservation in the state.
+We’ll also introduce you to the 2015 Lone Star Land Steward award winners; private landowners who know the importance of good conservation.
 We’ll showcase our fabulous state parks and historic sites.
-And of course, each week we’ll present our award winning stories about the people and places that make the outdoors of Texas the natural place to be.
+Each week we’ll present our award winning stories about the people and places that make the outdoors of Texas the natural place to be.
 And since it’s our 30th year on the air, we’ll introduce you to some of the people that have worked on the show over the years, and find out what some of their favorite stories are.

-You can also watch the shows in their entirety on the Texas Parks and Wildlife You Tube channel: http://www.youtube.com/user/TexasParksWildlife
+You can also watch the shows in their entirety on the Texas Parks and Wildlife You Tube channel.

 Broadcast rights to Texas Parks & Wildlife are free to all PBS affiliates throughout the United States.
 Our program is fed in HD every Wednesday at 3:30 pm, Central Standard Time.
 Satellite coordinates: 1630 ET/HD04, AMC 21 Ku23H, L-Band Freq = 1395.5MHz, SR = 6.250 MSps/ FEC: 3/4

 We’re celebrating with special episodes and a contest.

 The Texas Parks & Wildlife series on PBS is made possible in part by a grant from the Wildlife and Sport Fish Restoration Program of the U.S. Fish and Wildlife Service.
 Additional funding is provided by Texas Parks and Wildlife Foundation.